Bluescape/helm/charts/bluescape-monitoring-dashboards/README.md

 ## Automatic Addition

-These instructions cover how to use the `generate_dashboard` script located in `<repo>/helm/charts/bluescape-monitoring-dashboards`
+These instructions cover how to use the `add-dashboard` script located in `<repo>/helm/charts/bluescape-monitoring-dashboards`

 ### Pre-requisites